lucacorti/cartel/docs/usage.md

     Pusher.send_bulk("appid", :sandbox, ["devicetoken", "devicetoken"], <message>)

 When doing bulk sending, the device token in the message is ignored.
-Each pusher uses a different message format, detailed below.
+Each pusher uses a different message format, examples are provided below.

 ## Pusher specific APIs and Message Formats